• Skip to primary navigation

 A bowl of carrot and raisin salad next to a bunch of carrots.

-Besides being a light and refreshing side dish, the best part about carrot & raisin salad is that it’s super simple to make.
+Besides being a light and refreshing side dish, it’s super simple to make.
 You don’t need fancy equipment or complicated techniques.
-Just grab your trusty grater, a bowl, and a few basic ingredients, and you’re good to go.
+Just grab your trusty grater, a bowl, and a few basic ingredients, toss everything together and enjoy.

 A bowl of carrot raisin salad with a serving spoon.

 By soaking the raisins in pineapple juice, they plump up and infuse the salad with extra sweetness that is offset by just a bit of tango mayo.
-I don’t love salads that are swimming in mayonnaise, this carrot raisin salad has just enough to hold it together.
+I don’t love salads that are swimming in mayonnaise, this one has just enough to hold it together.

 Ingredients for carrot salad with raisins.